atcorrea/notes/MachineLearning/kMeans.md

 - Defina um ***target K***, um número de grupos onde podem se agrupar as informações em um gráfico.
   - Normalmente a área de negócio que define o número de categorias (K)
   - É possível prever o número ótimo de K utilizando o ***elbow method***
+  > You must also look at the computation cost while deciding the number of clusters.
+If we increase the number of clusters, the computation cost will also increase.
+So, if you do not have high computational resources, my advice is to choose a lesser number of clusters.
 - Dentro do gráfico, cada K se torna uma **centroid** que é um ponto imaginário.
   - Centroids podem ser alocados randomicamente no gráfico ou podem ser inseridos 'a olho'
 - O algorítmo mede a distância (normalmente ***euclidiana***) dos pontos do gráfico até a centroid, e ao analizar todos, tira uma distância média, isso conclui uma iteração.
 O algorítmo roda ***n*** iterações até a centroid estar localizada no centro do que se entende como um grupo daquelas informações.